Shin Splints (Tibial Periostitis or Medial Tibial Stress Syndrome)

 Clinical Presentation

-Pain at the front of the shin (tibia) is a key feature of “shin splints.”
-This pain is typically located over a broad area of the lower inside (medial) aspect of the shin.
-Shins splints are often associated with a history of an increase in activities, such as extra walking on a hard surface, a new training regiment, or a long hike.
-Pain may initially improve with activity.
-However, with prolonged activities, symptoms will be worsened.
-Start-up pain (pain first thing in the morning or after prolonged sitting) is common.
+Pain along the shin bone (tibia) is the most common symptom of shin splints, also known as medial tibial stress syndrome or tibial periostitis.
+This pain is usually located over a broad area along the front (anterior) or lower inner (medial) part of the shin (Figure 1).
+Shin splints are often associated with a recent increase in activity, such as increased running, walking on hard surfaces, a new training program, or a long hike.
+Pain may initially improve once a person warms up and begins exercising.
+However, with continued activity the pain usually worsens.
+Start-up pain—pain first thing in the morning or after prolonged sitting—is also common.

-Shin splints need to be differentiated from a stress fracture of the tibia, which is a microscopic fracture involving the tibia bone itself.
-Generally, a stress fracture creates more localized pain than shins splints, although sometimes imaging studies are required to differentiate the two conditions.
+Shin splints must be distinguished from a stress fracture of the tibia, which is a small crack in the bone itself caused by repeated stress.
+Stress fractures usually produce more localized and severe pain than shin splints.
+However, the symptoms can sometimes overlap, and imaging tests may be required to distinguish between the two conditions.

 Imaging Studies

-Once a diagnosis of shin splints has been made, treatment involves a healing phase to let the symptoms settle, followed by a rehabilitation phase to build the area back up and minimize the risk of recurrence.
+Once a diagnosis of shin splints has been made, treatment usually involves two phases: a healing phase, which allows symptoms to settle, and a rehabilitation phase, which helps rebuild strength and reduce the risk of recurrence.

 Healing Phase Treatment